State Licensure for Speech Language Pathology: What to Know

 Idaho

-Bureau of Occupational Licenses, Speech & Hearing Services Licensure Board
+Division of Occupational and Professional Licenses, Speech & Hearing Services Licensure Board

 Kansas